Scholarships

 View Form

-Available to one undergraduate student in Instrumental Music Education (band and/or orchestra).
+Available to two undergraduate students in Instrumental Music Education (band and/or orchestra).

 The essay prompt (no more than 750 words, 3,800 characters) is: "Write an essay that portrays your personal vision as an educator and how you intend to make a difference in the musical and general education of children and youth."